ethz-asl/ooqp_eigen_interface/README.md

 	catkin_make

 ### Building using Findooqp.cmake
 Since ooqp_catkin can't be distributed, I modified this package to add a find_package command to search for ooqp on the system in the standard directories `usr/local/include` and `/usr/local/lib`.
-You need to build ooqp with the `-fPIC` option.
-To do so run:
+You need to build ooqp and ma27 with the `-fPIC` option.
+To do so run in the ma27 folder:

+  ./configure FFLAGS="-O -fPIC"
+	make
+	sudo make install

+And run in the ooqp folder

 	export CXXFLAGS="-O -fPIC"
 	make -j4